 Ready or not, technology is here to make our lives easier.
-Restaurant technology is no different for business owners.
 Thats why it's time to embrace restaurant reservation software.

-Since customers are the “bread and butter” of a restaurant’s success, it is important to use technology to help get customers in the door and then coming back.
-Reservation software is one way that technology has helped streamline this process and eliminate the panic of having available tables.
+Restaurant reservation software is one way that technology has helped streamline the process of managing visitors, and eliminated the panic of managing tables.
 Examples of the most widely used reservation software are: OpenTable, Reserve, Yelp Reservations, Resy, Eveve, DINR, Table Agent, Tablein, Bento Box and Toast.

 The decision of which to use is unique to the restaurant.
 It can be best determined after assessing a restaurant’s needs and examining the key features of this type of software.
-Here are 5 key questions based on features to consider.
+Here are 5 things to consider.

 Deciding what you are willing to invest is a key step when considering reservation software.
 There are a variety of cost-effective ways to take reservations using technology.
 They vary from free to monthly or annual packages upwards of $1,000.
 Some contain fees per reservation that go back to the software company.
 It depends upon your needs, your investment choice, and weighing the worth and return on investment.
 Only you, as a restaurant owner can effectively decide this.

 3 - Is it linked to restaurant reviews?

 Do I want my reservation option linked closely to my restaurant’s reviews?
 Another option for easy reservations is through Yelp Reservations.
 A customer comes to Yelp seeking a great restaurant, then upon seeing your reviews, they can easily transition to making a reservation.
 Though this may not be the best situation if a restaurant has negative reviews, which can have the opposite effect.
 Another example is through Facebook.
 Business pages on Facebook are able to not only have people write recommendations or review them with the star system, but they may also allow for reservations.